The Guardians of the Galaxy Holiday Special (soundtrack): Background

 John Murphy wrote the score for the special simultaneously while working on Guardians of the Galaxy Vol. 3.
-As like previous Guardians of the Galaxy films, Gunn had chose music for the special "very early".
+As like previous Guardians of the Galaxy films, Gunn had chosen music for the special "very early".
 He wrote the lyrics to the opening song "I Don't Know What Christmas Is (But Christmastime Is Here)" and had approached Rhett Miller of the Old 97's to help him compose it, as Gunn has been a fan of the band, since the 1990s.
 "Here It Is Christmastime", an existing song of the Old 97's, was also used and re-recorded with Kevin Bacon providing vocals for the end of the special.
 Bacon said "[James] has got such a great ear for needle drops [...]
 I love this song, it's really hard to write a fresh Christmas song at this point.
 I started playing it, and I really was having a good time playing it and singing it."